API-Skeletons/zf-doctrine-graphql/README.md

 -----------------------------------

 `where` - This value defaults to 'and' and may be changed to 'or'.
-`alias` - The parent alias.
-Defaults to `row` which is the alias for the root entity being queried.
-Other values for `alias` are not supported at this time.

 todo:  Add `orx` and `andx` support and inner and left joins.